New Kadampa Tradition: Dorje Shugden activism

 In response to the Dalai Lama's pronouncements, the NKT protested alongside the Shugden Supporters Community (which later became the International Shugden Community), who coordinated protests across Europe that accused the Dalai Lama of religious repression.
 The NKT was often portrayed by the media as a front for the SSC/ISC, which the NKT strongly denied, although most Western SSC/ISC members were also members of the NKT.
-In 1996, Kelsang Gyatso was formally formally expelled from the Sera Je Monastery and his geshe degree voided as a result of his support for Dorje Shugden and criticism of the Dalai Lama.
+In 1996, Kelsang Gyatso was formally expelled from the Sera Je Monastery and his geshe degree voided as a result of his support for Dorje Shugden and criticism of the Dalai Lama.

 At the height of the protests, on 4 February 1997, Lobsang Gyatso, the principal of the Buddhist School of Dialectics and a critic of Dorje Shugden worship, and two of his students were murdered in Dharmasala; Interpol said the murderers were former monastics and members of the SSC.
 In response, Kelsang Gyatso denied the involvement of any NKT members.
 He formally withdrew the NKT from the protests in 1998, although NKT members continued to be involved in the ISC.

 In 2015, before the ISC disbanded, Reuters reported that most of its Western members were NKT members who said they were not acting on behalf of the NKT.
 The Reuters investigation also found members of the ISC had received support and encouragement from the Chinese government, including several monks from the Tibetan diaspora who were associated with Shugden worship.
 Later, Professor Robert Barnett told The Observer that no such evidence existed to implicate protestors in the UK, although he criticised the UK protestors for using practices and methods that paralleled those used by the Chinese authorities.